 It’s written because it’s referred.
 By the way, if “Black Origami” is the coexistence of different rhythmic patterns it’s because JLin subsumes them as isotopes at the same time, in the same place, in one structure.
 It is, at least, maverick creativeness.
 And we need it to disrupt the conventional for a while.

-JLin will present “Black Origami” on June 16th, at Sónar by Night/ Sónar Lab stage in Barcelona.
+JLin will performs “Black Origami” on June 16th, at Sónar by Night/ Sónar Lab stage in Barcelona.
 Hope Avril Unger, choreographer and performance artist from Bangalore, India, founder of independence dance collective Storm Factory, will perform together with JLin.